ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 the Attestation Key.

 Hardware Security Module (HSM):
-: A physical computing device that safeguards and manages secrets (most importantly cryptographic keys), and performs cryptographic operations based on those secrets.
+: A physical computing device that safeguards and manages secrets, such as cryptographic keys, and performs cryptographic operations based on those secrets.
 This specification takes a broad definition of what counts as an HSM to include smartcards, USB tokens, TPMs, cryptographic co-processors (PCI cards) and "enterprise-grade" or "cloud-service grade" HSMs